sahithyandev/s3/src/content/docs/artificial-intelligence/09-searching-problem.md

 ### Goal test

 Determines if a given state is a goal state.
-Goal is defined by a property that applies to many states.
+Multiple goal states can exist.

 ### Path cost